Chiru/FIWARE-POIDataProvider/docs/POI_Data_Provider__User_and_Programmers_Guide.md

 #### Spatial query

 Spatial query is used to find the POIs based on their location.
-See [[#Interface reference|Interface reference]] for complete treatment of available query choices.
+See [Interface reference](#Interface reference) for complete treatment of available query choices.

 JavaScript skeleton for requesting POIs in given radius below gives an example how to implement a query in a client.